 If you look at the companies that make up the API economy, they’ve each adopted this model.
 They took problems that were a real pain to solve, spent a few years coding up solutions, and now provide that service to others.
 For many, Twilio included, the service itself is a black box.
 Customers don’t know or care how it works.
 They just plug our code into theirs, and off they go.

-Most importantly, they’ve lowered the barrier to entry for builders, unlocking experimentation at every company across every industry.
+APIs have lowered the barrier to entry for builders, unlocking experimentation at every company across every industry.

 The API economy has unleashed a new generation of startups that are faster and leaner than traditional companies.
 These nimble upstarts disrupt companies across every industry, forcing bigger, legacy companies to start building new software in order to keep up, further accelerating the pace of innovation.